Regular ServicesHome / Service and Events / Regular Services

 This service is also held on Sunday mornings.
 It's a slightly less formal version of the Sung Eucharist during which only the hymns are sung.

-This service is held occasionally on Sunday mornings.
+We hold this occasionally on Sunday mornings.
 It's basically Morning Prayer (see below), taken from the Book of Common Prayer (BCP), and includes hymns, a sermon, and sung responses.

 This Sunday morning service is a modern language version of Matins (see above) without the sung responses.
 The service includes a sermon and, usually, five hymns.